wkmeijer/CS4160-trustchain-android/docs/source/connection.rst

 Connection to a peer
 ********************

 In order to send blocks to other people, you will need to find peers.
-In this simple app, this has to be done manually.
+This will be done with the help of the underlying communication protocol of ` App-To-App Communicator<https://github.com/Tribler/app-to-app-communicator>`_.
+This app creates a global connected network without the need for a central server.
+This is made hard by the NATs and Firewalls of ISPs from the cellular network providers, the home network providers and individual home routers.
+The App-to-App communication finds a way to get around the NATs by NAT puncturing, for more information about NAT and Firewall traversal see `NAT Traversal < https://www.tribler.org/NATtraversal/>`_.

 In IPv8, this is done with help of `Dispersy <https://dispersy.readthedocs.io/en/devel/system_overview.html#overlay>`_.

 There are two ways to connect to a peer: either via local network or bluetooth (note that bluetooth is not working perfectly).
 Therefore connecting to a peer is very simple.
 Find out the IP-address of a peer who has opened the app, listed at the top in the main screen.
 Fill in the ip address and the port number (default hardcoded as 8080) and press connect.
 Now the app will go through the steps as explained in :ref:`creating-block-label`.